jasp-stats/jasp-desktop/Resources/Help/analyses/ANCOVA.md

     - Upper: The upper bound of the confidence interval.
 - SE: The standard error of the mean difference.
 - t: The value for the t-statistic.
-- Cohen's D: The effect size Cohen's d.
-Cohen's d does not correct for multiple comparisons.
 - $$p_{tukey}$$: Tukey's corrected p-value for multiple comparisons.

 Dunnett Post Hoc Comparisons